 Why Visit Velez-Malaga?

-Velez-Malaga is both a historic town and a municipality including 25kms of coastline and some mountain villages.
-It’s just 40km outside of Malaga city and is fast becoming a commuter town.
+Velez-Malaga is both a historic town and a municipality including 25kms of coastline and some charming villages.

 The town itself is a working agricultural hub with an attractive historic centre.
 It’s unaware of itself and as such a delight for visitors.
 Velez is off the tourist trail.
 You won’t get greeted in your native language, menus that are translated are a bit hit and miss and there isn’t a tourist tat shop in sight.